What is the Psychology and Therapeutic Service

-Contribute to work-based training.
+Contribute to work-based staff training.

 Contribute to relevant research and developmental projects.

 We work with children and young people aged 0-25, and have well-established connections with the Virtual School, the Youth Justice Service, and Fostering and Adoption.

 Many of our colleagues within the Psychology and Therapeutic Services are specialists working within the fields of trauma, attachment, adoption and sleep.

-Our involvement may include
+Our involvement may include:

-Helping find solutions to the issues they are facing.
+- Help finding solutions to the issues they are facing.

-Working with groups of students to deliver interventions and projects.
+- Working with groups of students to deliver interventions and projects.

-Working with educational and pastoral staff e.g. in training, research 1 and project work.
+- Working with educational and pastoral staff e.g. in training, research and project work.